 Here’s how to calculate the dividend yield for a stock:

-The company with the $95 per share price has a dividend yield of 4.2% ($4 annual dividend ÷ $95 per share = 4.2%).
-The company with the stock valued at $165 has a yield of 2.4% ($4 annual dividend ÷ $165 per share = 2.4%).
+Using the formula above, we can see that Company A has a higher dividend yield than Company B. Company A has a dividend yield of 4.2% ($4 annual dividend ÷ $95 per share = 4.2%).
+Company B has a yield of 2.4% ($4 annual dividend ÷ $165 per share = 2.4%).